mousymous/Shogun-duel/README.md

   - Add Hitbox mechanics
   - Add Health mechanics
   - Don't worry adding a bot opponent for now, just focus on the list above
+  - Learn About Shaders too to add cool effects but only do that when the game is finished